symbiose/symbiose/README.md

 Installing
 ----------

-To install Symbiose you just need to unzip files on your web server, and chmod all of them to 0777.
+To install Symbiose you just need to unzip files on your web server, and chmod all of them to 0777 (maybe not .htaccess !).

 Software requirements
 ---------------------